bkjod/SAFL_GAP/README.md

 ### Choose Strategies
 Getting started with choose a strategy in the `utils` such as `afl_avg.py` and copy it to your current folder.

-### Modify the configure file
+### Modify the configuration file
-Change the configure file based on your tasks, where:
+Change the configure file `conf.json` based on your tasks, where:
 ```
 "model_name": The federated model you choose.
 We provide four different models to choose from, including `resnet18`/`vgg16`/`CNN`/`LSTM`.
               *Remark: you can change the model structure in he file `resnet_model.py`.